Skills Development and Assessment Across the Curriculum

 Cooperative Learning Skills

 Al staff have been trained in Cooperative Learning methodologies and this has become embedded in teaching and learning throughout the school.
 Parents were able to see co-operative learning in action in June as children presented their learning on Food Sustainability through participating in classroom learning.
 A number of parents participated themselves on a Cooperative learning session as a consultation exercise for our new school build.

 Learner Led Conferencing has been introduced to allow children to evaluate their learning and communicate this effectively with their families Staff take part in individual conferencing sessions with children to take a very close look at their learning, teaching them to use evaluative language and starting to be very analytical about what and how they are learning, the progress they are making and the next steps they need to identify.
 This is beginning to impact on children’s ability to self-evaluate, recognise next steps, set new targets and share their learning experiences with parents, peers and teachers.
 It is about to be extended through Parent Contact Evenings in March’14

 Through whole school Learning in Context planning, staff use opportunities to discuss with children the cross curricular skills they will need to work on each term to further their learning.
 This adds value to the development of the curriculum as the skills are assessed at the end of each block and revisited on a three yearly cycle to allow staff to plan for depth and progression even though the context changes.
 For example the Global citizen ship contexts will rotate around Culture, International and Sustainability.
 This means that every three years the children will work on a Learning in Context area on Culture although this will visit a different Country each time.
 For children this keeps learning relevant and real.
 Enterprising skills are built into this process by children setting up businesses to fund some of the activities they wish to pursue.

-We have been working with the Park Ranger to extend children’s skills in learning outdoors.
+We have been working with several agencies to extend children’s skills in learning outdoors.